jesseklein406/data-structures/README.md

 Access 'simple_graph.py' for the class G and create a graph object to hold data.
 The test file for the module is 'test_simple_graph.py'.
 This assignment heavily uses code from the previous binary heap assignment.
 Thanks to Martin Broadhurst for a great resource. http://www.martinbroadhurst.com/graph-data-structures.html

+#Data Structures Assignments 2nd Half
+####Jesse Klein & Muoi Ly

+###Binary Search Tree
+Access 'bst.py' for the class Node and create a binary search tree.
+The test file for the module is 'test_bst.py'.
+We referred to [Wikipedia](https://en.wikipedia.org/wiki/Binary_search_tree) and [SmCaterpillar](http://stackoverflow.com/questions/29379213/depth-of-a-binary-search-tree-in-python) on Stack Overflow.